pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 ## Escalada Multilargo

 I was completely wrong.
-Multipitch is amazing.
+Multi-pitch is amazing.
 I want to do it again and again and again.
 There was no time to be scared of heights after I started my second pitch because the canyon was too beautiful to keep my eyes on the wall.

 ```grid|3|
 ![Ascending](at_the_top.jpg)